bigcapitalhq/bigcapital-docs/docs/deployment/signup_restriction.md

 The environment variable `SIGNUP_DISABLED` should be set to `true` to disable the signing up of new users.
 When set, the following facts hold:

-- The Register link in Login page will disappear but you can access to the page directly through `/auth/register` url and the page will show up but when sign-up the page will throw an error.
+- The **Register link** in Login page will disappear but you can access to the page directly through `/auth/register` url and the page will show up but when sign-up the form will throw an error.
 - **Uninvited users** cannot sign-up using the signup form.
 - **Invited users** can still signup using the signup form.